OriHoch/kamatera-k8s/README.md

 ./kamatera.sh cluster loadbalancer info <ENVIRONMENT_NAME>
 ```

-If you made any changes to the load balancer configuration you should update by re-running the install command without any additional arguments:
+If you made any changes to the load balancer configuration you should reload

 ```
-./kamatera.sh cluster loadbalancer install <ENVIRONMENT_NAME>
+./kamatera.sh cluster loadbalancer reload <ENVIRONMENT_NAME>
 ```

 Traefik Web UI is not exposed publicly by default, you can access it via a proxy